 We are active members of several sustainability-focused organizations, including several that focus on palm oil.
 IFF is a founding member of North American Sustainable Palm Network (NASPON), an independent group of "associations, civil society organizations, consumer goods manufacturers, food-service retailers, retailers, and palm oil traders and producers who are committed to increasing the use of certified sustainable palm oil and palm kernel oil in North America," with the goal of reaching 100% CSPO in the market.
 We currently have more than 20 facilities that meet the standards of RSPO Supply Chain Certification.
-In 2019, 10 sites were certified or re-certified against RSPO standards.
+In 2020, 9 sites had their RSPO licenses renewed.
 We also proactively communicate our palm commitment and RSPO membership to our suppliers to raise awareness and to encourage RSPO membership.
 Collaboration from all stakeholders in the global palm oil supply chain is critical to ensuring a sustainable supply of palm oil.
-In 2019, to further advance our ethical sourcing practices, LMR Naturals by IFF and Southern Cross Botanicals, a division of Lucas Meyer Cosmetics by IFF, became provisional members of the Union for Ethical BioTrade (UEBT).
+In 2020, to further advance our ethical sourcing practices, LMR Naturals by IFF and Southern Cross Botanicals, a division of Lucas Meyer Cosmetics by IFF, became members of the Union for Ethical BioTrade (UEBT).
 The UEBT is an internationally recognized non-profit association made up of member companies in the natural ingredient supply chains for the food, cosmetics and natural pharmaceutical sectors.
-As part of our journey to ensure that our products are made with ingredients sourced with respect for people and biodiversity, we successfully passed the UEBT membership assessment.
-IFF also attended multiple industry events and working group sessions for palm oil in 2019, including RSPO's 17th annual Roundtable (RT17) in Thailand and UEBT annual conference 2019 in France.
 IFF is also a member of Together for Sustainability (TfS), an initiative of leading chemical companies to develop and implement a global supplier engagement program that assesses and improves sustainability sourcing practices.
-With TfS, suppliers are able to assessments and audits.
+TfS assessments and audits cover issues such as labor and human rights, working.
+In 2017, we began third-party TfS audits for selected suppliers.
+If noncompliance is identified during these audits, we will work with suppliers on corrective action plans and remediation.
+In 2020, approximately 90% of IFF's business-critical suppliers were assessed through EcoVadis or Sedex (compared to 75% in 2019).
+In 2018, IFF began assessing supplier risk by engaging suppliers through the CDP Supply Chain program.
+We continued to do so in 2020 and doubled the number of suppliers in the program.
+At the community level, we partner with local NGOs and partners including Heifer International (Vetiver Forward in Haiti) and Transitions (palm traceability study).

-$(F6.11) \ ls\ your\ organization\ supporting\ or\ implementing\ project (s)\ focused\ on\ ecosystem\ restoration\ and\ protection?$
+(F6.11) Is your organization supporting or implementing project(s) focused on ecosystem restoration and protection?